 Wait – Is there even a solution to this?

 Yes, there is, and the solution isn’t as complicated as you think.
 To fix the problem, experts suggest incorporating an in-floor radiant heating system where the heat radiates up from the floor to warm the room.
-WarmlyYours offers electric radiant heating systems that don’t heat the air but heat the objects in the room instead.
-Once they heat up, they radiate heat to other objects and people in the room.
-It's a fascinating way to transfer heat very efficiently.
+WarmlyYours offers electric radiant heating systems that don’t heat the air but instead radiate heat which efficiently warms other objects and people in the room.
+In addition to the heating system, using an insulating underlayment like CeraZorb or cork will provide a thermal break, that way the heat is prevented from sinking into the cold subfloor below, and more heat radiates into the floor covering and room.
+Radiant heating is a fascinating way to transfer heat very efficiently, actually keeping your heating bills low.

 Articles you may be interested in: